ramazansakin/java-versions-playground/README.md

 # Java Features Practice

-This repository contains exercises and sample code to practice various Java features, including Java 8, Java 9, and beyond.
+This repository contains exercises and sample code to practice various Java features, including Java 8 and beyond.
 Each section provides descriptions of the features along with sample code and exercises to help you learn and master them.
+JEP: JDK Enhancement Proposal

-## Java 8 Features
+## Java 8 Features - LTS

 - Functional Interfaces
 - Lambda Expressions